 • Connect the RX pin of the module to the TX pin of Arduino.

-• The module has a pin which is capable of giving an output of 3.3V we can use this pin to power any device or component that has an operating voltage of 3.3V.
+• The module has a pin that is capable of giving an output of 3.3V we can use this pin to power any device or component that has an operating voltage of 3.3V.

 While uploading the code please ensure that the circuit is properly connected, and you have selected the correct board and port in the Arduino IDE.
 For uploading the code in Arduino suing the USB to TTL converter module we have to perform an extra step.
 Press the reset button on the Arduino and hold it, upload the program while holding the reset button, keep the button pressed when the code is compiling, when the code starts uploading release the button.
 We follow this extra step otherwise the TX and RX ports of the Arduino interfere with the code uploading.